apptainer/singularity-userdocs/security.rst

 without the help of a separate program like a batch scheduling system.
 This feature helps in preventing  DoS attacks where one container seizes control of all available system resources in order to stop other containers from operating properly.
 To utilize this feature, a user first creates a configuration file.
 An example configuration file is installed by default with
 Singularity to provide a guide.
-At runtime, the ``--apply-cgroups`` option is used to specifiy the location of the configuration file and cgroups are configured accordingly.
+At runtime, the ``--apply-cgroups`` option is used to specify the location of the configuration file and cgroups are configured accordingly.
 More about cgroups support `here <https://sylabs.io/guides/\{adminversion\}/admin-guide/configfiles.html#cgroups-toml>`_.

-``--securtity`` options
+``--security`` options
 ***********************

 Singularity supports a number of methods for specifying the security scope and context when running Singularity containers.